CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Generic peephole - "looking for specific patterns of gates"; may take into account local commutations
 ..
 Examples describing `RemoveRedundancies`, `EulerAngleReduction`, `KAKDecomposition`, and `CliffordSimp`

 If we have two :py:class:`~pytket.circuit.Circuit` s that are observationally equivalent, we know that replacing one for the other in any context also gives something that is observationally equivalent.
 The simplest optimisations will take an inefficient pattern, find all matches in the given :py:class:`~pytket.circuit.Circuit` and replace them by the efficient alternative.
-A good example from this class of `peephole` optimisations is the :py:class:`RemoveRedundancies` pass, which looks for a number of easy-to-spot redundant gates, such as zero-parameter rotation gates, gate-inverse pairs, adjacent rotation gates in the same basis, and diagonal rotation gates followed by measurements.
+A good example from this class of `peephole` optimisations is the :py:class:`~pytket.passes.RemoveRedundancies` pass, which looks for a number of easy-to-spot redundant gates, such as zero-parameter rotation gates, gate-inverse pairs, adjacent rotation gates in the same basis, and diagonal rotation gates followed by measurements.

 .. jupyter-execute::